PaulHBartley/mkproj/INSTALL.md

 # Installing mkproj

-**mkproj** is a collection of three bash scripts that work together to quickly set up a Python project folder.
+**mkproj** is a collection of three bash scripts that work together to set up a Python project folder.

 ## Compatibility